aadler/minimaxApprox/README.md

  to consider if possible to implement in R.
  * Alternatively, research if possible to use [Rmpfr](https://CRAN.R-project.org/package=Rmpfr) package for increased precision.
+ * Alternatively, consider using Chebyshev polynomials instead of monomials as basis for linear equation solutions.

 ### Minor